Nassau Inter-County Express: Senator Norman J. Levy Transit Facility

 The Senator Norman J. Levy Transit Facility (originally Mitchel Field Depot) is located at 700 Commercial Avenue in the East Garden City section of Uniondale, and is the headquarters and central garage for Nassau Inter-County Express fixed route service.

 Opened in 1978, the garage was initially named after the Mitchel Air Force Base that had previously occupied that site from 1918 until 1961.
 All routes are dispatched from this garage.
 It handles both 60-foot articulated buses and 40-foot buses.

 Stewart Avenue Depot

 The Stewart Avenue Depot is located at 947 Stewart Avenue – also in the East Garden City section of Uniondale.
 All Able-Ride Nassau County shared-ride ADA paratransit service is dispatched from this garage.

-Former
+Inactive

 Rockville Centre Depot

 The Rockville Centre Bus Depot (previously known as the Bee Line Bus Garage) is located at 50 Banks Avenue in Rockville Centre.
 First established in 1936, this garage was originally the home of Bee Line, Inc, and was closed in 2017 as part of a cost-cutting move.

 In July 2025, it was announced during a NICE bus committee meeting that NICE plans to rehabilitate the Rockville Center Depot for future zero emissions bus operations.